jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 ### Never Split the Difference, Chris Voss
 *May 2020*
-I think thi book will pay for itself many times over.
+I think this book will pay for itself many times over.

+### The Map that Changed the World, Simon Winchester
+*June 2020*
+The story of William Smith traipsing around England and mapping the strata.
+Much more readable than I expected and enjoyable.
+Surveyor in the early 1800s sounded fun.